dlee/nvim-reload/README.md

 ## How to install
 * [packer.nvim](https://github.com/wbthomason/packer.nvim/):
 ```
-use 'famiu/nvim-reload'
+use 'ashincoder/nvim-reload'
 ```

 * [paq-nvim](https://github.com/savq/paq-nvim/)
 ```
-paq 'famiu/nvim-reload'
+paq 'ashincoder/nvim-reload'
 ```

 * [vim-plug](https://github.com/junegunn/vim-plug/):
 ```
-Plug 'famiu/nvim-reload'
+Plug 'ashincoder/nvim-reload'
 ```

 ## How to use
-Just install the plugin and it'll define two commands for you, `:Reload` and `:Restart`, to reload and restart your Vim config, respectively.
-Note that 'restart' here just means reloading and manually triggering the `VimEnter` autocmd to emulate a new run of Vim, it will not actually restart Vim.
+Just install the plugin and it'll define a command for you, `:Restart`, to reload and restart your Vim config, respectively.
+Note that 'restart' here just means reloading, it will not actually restart Vim.

-You can also use the following Lua functions `require('nvim-reload').Reload()` and `require('nvim-reload').Restart()` instead of the `:Reload` and `:Restart` commands.
+You can also use the following Lua function `require('nvim-reload').Restart()` instead of the `:Restart` commands.

 ### Configuration
 By default, nvim-reload reloads: